abredikis/wp-starter-theme/README.md

 2. **Activate the Theme**: Once installed, activate the `wp-starter-theme` in your WordPress admin area.
 3. **Theme Customization**: Feel free to customize the theme to match your project's requirements.
 You can make changes to the code, styles, and templates to suit your needs.

+## How to Use

+To get started with the development or build process, follow these steps:

+1. Run `npm install` to install the necessary dependencies.
+2. Run `npm run start` to build development assets.
+3. Run `npm run build` to build production assets.

 ## Dependencies

 - This theme is built to work with WordPress, so you'll need a WordPress installation to use it.